ARMmbed/mbed-os-5-docs/docs/contributing/sleep_deep_sleep.md

-# Sleep HAL API
+## Sleep HAL API

-mbed OS defines two sleep modes for HAL:
+Mbed OS defines two sleep modes for HAL:

-- Sleep
+- Sleep.
-- Deep sleep
+- Deep sleep.

 Each target should document in their implementation:

-- The target's mode description for each mode (how target's mode map to mbed OS sleep modes)
+- The target's mode description for each mode (how the target's mode maps to the Mbed OS sleep modes).
-- Wake-up latency for each mode
+- Wake-up latency for each mode.
-- Wake-up sources for each mode
+- Wake-up sources for each mode.

-## Sleep
+### Sleep

-The core system clock is disabled, both the low and high precision clocks are enabled, RAM is retained.
+The core system clock is disabled, both the low and high precision clocks are enabled and RAM is retained.

-1. Wake-up sources - any interrupt source should be able to wake-up the MCU
+1. Wake-up sources - any interrupt source can wake up the MCU.
-1. Latency - should wake-up within 10 us
+1. Latency - can wake up within 10 us.

-## Deep sleep
+### Deep sleep

 The core system clock is disabled.
-The low precision clocks are enabled, RAM is retained.
+The low precision clocks are enabled, and RAM is retained.

-1. Wake-up sources - RTC, low power ticker or GPIO should be able to wake-up the MCU
+1. Wake-up sources - RTC, low power ticker and GPIO can wake up the MCU.
-1. Latency - should wake-up within 10 ms
+1. Latency - can wake up within 10 ms.

-The deep sleep latency (10 ms) was chosen as the higher limit of the boards we support.
-Most of targets have wake-up latency for deep sleep within few microseconds, but often additional time is needed for reinitializing clocks or other configuration necessary to restore previous state.
+The deep sleep latency (10 ms) is the higher limit of the boards we support.
+Most of targets have wake-up latency for deep sleep within a few microseconds, but often, reinitializing clocks and other configurations require additional time to restore previous state.

-## Implementing the Sleep API
+### Implementing the Sleep API

-There are two functions that target needs to implement to support sleep, their prototypes are located in [hal/sleep_api.h]():
+There are two functions that the target needs to implement to support sleep, Their prototypes are in [hal/sleep_api.h]():

-- Sleep
+- Sleep.

 ```c++
 void hal_sleep(void);
 ```

-- Deep sleep
+- Deep sleep.

 ```c++
 void hal_deepsleep(void);
 ```

-To enable sleep support in mbed OS `SLEEP` label needs to be added in `device_has` option of target's section in `targets.json` file.
+To enable sleep support in Mbed OS, you need to add the `SLEEP` label in the `device_has` option of the target's section in the `targets.json` file.

-## Testing
+### Testing

 The [sleep HAL API test suite]() validates:
-- Sleep wake-up sources
+- Sleep wake-up sources.
-- Sleep wake-up latency
+- Sleep wake-up latency.